Your child's health care team

 Primary care provider: The doctor (or nurse practitioner) your child sees for checkups and sick visits.
 This may be your pediatrician.

-- Certified pediatric nurse: A CPN is a nurse who has taken a certification test and has received professional recognition of knowledge in the care of children.
+Certified Pediatric Nurse: A certified pediatric nurse has taken a certification test and received professional recognition of specialty knowledge in the care of children.

-- Child Life specialist: A person who helps children and their families cope with the health care experience by explaining what will happen and why in terms your child can understand.
-They may use play and other age-appropriate activities and education to help prepare your child for medical procedures.
+Child life specialist: A person who helps children and their families cope with the health care experience by explaining what will happen and why using words your child understands.
+A child life specialist may use play and other age-appropriate activities and education to help your child get ready for medical procedures.

-- Dietitian: A person who specializes in nutrition.
+Dietitian: A person who specializes in food and nutrition.
 They evaluate a child's nutritional needs and help families plan for dietary changes.

-- Social worker: A person who is educated and licensed to help families deal with issues related to having a child who is sick or injured.
-They can help you with community referrals and financial resources that can provide your family with support and necessary services.
+Social worker: A person who is educated and licensed to help families deal with issues related to having a child who is sick or injured.
+Our social workers can help you with community referrals and financial resources that can provide your family with support and necessary services.

 People from laboratory, Imagining (Radiology) and other areas of the hospital also may involved in your child’s care.

 Physical therapist: A therapist trained to improve a patient's movement, balance and coordination.

 Respiratory therapist: A therapist trained to evaluate and provide treatment to children with breathing problems.